gn1173471/TOS-lua/README.md

 Remove the grey dimming background when the full map is opened (does not work in cities). [preview](https://i.imgur.com/IfcOlo9.jpg)

 #### RemovePetInfo

+Available slash commands:

+- /pet -- Information about the addon.
+- /pet name [on/off] - Show/hide your pet name.
+- /pet hp [on/off] - Show/hide your pet HP.
+- /pet other [on/off] - Show/hide other pet names.

-Hide pet names and/or HP bars.
-Settings are customizable at the top of the file.
+You can edit the default settings at the top of the file.

 #### toggleDuels
 Allows you to toggle whether or not you will receive duel requests.
 If you have [cwAPI](https://github.com/fiote/treeofsavior-addons) installed, in-game slash commands will be available, however this is not a dependency for the core functionality of the addon.